The Green Mill: Sam Burckhardt

 The Bird: When The Nerd invited me to go to the CD release of Oscar Wilson's new album, One Room Blues at The Green Mill, I said “Yes Please!”
 His friend and fellow birder, Sam Burckhardt plays saxophone on the album.
 I went to my first jazz club as a sophomore in high school - the Blue Wisp in Cincinnati when it was still in O'bryonville (RIP Blue Wisp).
 I’m by no means a jazz expert, but I love it (I just love music)!
 Big Band Night at The Blue Wisp and then eventually The Green Mill (in addition to Fat Babies and The Uptown Poetry Slam!) are some of my favorite things.
 I was excited to meet Sam because he’s a musician and a birder.
 I was wondering if he also connected his creativity with birding, like I do.
 I was also happy to have a discussion with him that included Mies van der Rohe and Philip Johnson (I grew up across the street from Johnson’s “underground” Geier House)!
 The night was fantastic, but not conducive to a Nerd and Bird interrogation, and rightly so (also, perhaps too many tiny bottles of La Marca!).
 What a fantastic show!
 Instead, Sam suggested we all meet for lunch - “Yes Please!!!”.

 Smoke Daddy’s BBQ was the perfect place for our lunch.
 It was wonderful to get to know Sam: the man, musician and birder.
-I noticed a beautiful green stone in a statement ring Sam was wearing.
+I noticed a stunning green stone in a statement ring Sam was wearing.
 He said it was a gift to him from his music mentor, Sunnyland Slim, that was given to him shortly before he passed away.
-He said that hand represented his love of music and his other ring hand represented the love of his partner of 35 years, Richard.
+He said that hand represented his love of music and his other ring hand represented the love of his partner of 35 years.
 Beautiful.
 Sam is originally from Switzerland, and had been birding with his father since he was young.
 I could relate with the fact that his dad did not drive and went birding via public transportation or when the birds came to him.
 Sam also told us a story about the pioneering ornithologist Margaret Morse Nice who documented vocalizations in female Song Sparrows.
-I said that I had heard on an organized bird walk, that ONLY male birds vocalized - which totally broke my heart at the time!
+I was once told on an organized bird walk that ONLY male birds vocalized - which totally broke my heart at the time!
 I also learned recently at "Bird Sounds Decoded” presented by Nathan Pieplow that male blackbirds will start a song and then the female will start singing midway through and then he’ll trail off...she finishes their duet.
 Sam further discussed his primary residence in Northern Michigan where he and his partner have 170 acres - which includes jack pines - breeding habitat for Kirtland's Warblers!
 I’ve never seen a Kirtland's Warbler and missed the most recent sighting at Montrose, but I learned about them.
 They winter in the Bahamas and only breed in the jack pines of Northern Michigan!
 This is why they’re so rare!
-He told us about a male Kirtland's Warbler that has an extra note in his song, and seems to be quite the ladies’ man!
+Sam told us about a male Kirtland's Warbler that has an extra note in his song, and seems to be quite the ladies’ man!
 How cool is it that Sam to be able to get to know individual birds at this point!
 I absolutely loved all of our discussion - Thank you!!!
-I think most things exist on a spectrum, and are connected - not unlike the Krebs Cycle of Creativity; openness and curiosity is the only way to hear the music in everything and everyone.

 Joel Oppenheimer Gallery Opening